pattjoshi/interview-Q-A/oops.md

 - Sending object (Object A) knows which method of receiving object (Object B) is being called, so it knows more details than needed.
 With this, we create code which is not loosely coupled.
 Changes in one object will lead to changes in others too.

+# Can you explain the concept of exception handling in Java?

+# Can you explain the difference between a final, finally and finalize in Java?